twelch/twelch.github.io/_posts/2014-07-22-visualizing-landslide-2-tilemill2.md

     <a href="/images/posts/slidetm2/streets.png"><img src="/images/posts/slidetm2/streets.png"></a>
 </figure>

 I then added both the Terrain and Landslide datasources to the project using their respective Map ID's.
-The order of the datasources in this list is critical as the first map ID listed is rendered first and so on.
-In my case I wanted the terrain layer listed first, followed by the landslide data, and then the streets layer.
+The order of the datasources in this list is critical as the first map ID listed is rendered on the bottom.
+In my case I wanted the terrain layer to be on the bottom, followed by the landslide features, and then the streets layer.

 <figure>
     <a href="/images/posts/slidetm2/remote1.png"><img src="/images/posts/slidetm2/remote1.png"></a>